William III of England: Legacy

+William was not only an active field commander but also a military reformer.
+After the crisis of 1672, William III initiated major reforms that transformed the Dutch States Army into a professional standing force.
+He ended the system where officers bore the financial risk of war, allowing losses to be quickly replenished, and introduced a modern supply system by outsourcing logistics to private contractors.
+These changes enabled the Dutch to field larger armies and sustain longer campaigns.
+By the time of William’s death in 1702, on the eve of the War of the Spanish Succession, the Dutch army was among the best in Europe.
+The infantry, in particular, was highly regarded and known for its discipline, superior training, and platoon fire.

-William endowed the College of William and Mary (in present-day Williamsburg, Virginia) in 1693.
+William endowed the College of William and Mary in Virginia in 1693.
 Nassau County, New York, a county on Long Island, is a namesake.
 Long Island itself was also known as Nassau during early Dutch rule.
 Though many alumni of Princeton University think that the town of Princeton, New Jersey (and hence the university), were named in his honour, this is probably untrue, although Nassau Hall, the college's first building, is named for him.
-New York City was briefly renamed New Orange for him in 1673 after the Dutch recaptured the city, which had been renamed New York by the British in 1665.
-His name was applied to the fort and administrative centre for the city on two separate occasions reflecting his different sovereign status—first as Fort Willem Hendrick in 1673, and then as Fort William in 1691 when the English evicted Colonists who had seized the fort and city.
+New York City was briefly renamed New Orange for him in 1673 after the Dutch recaptured the city, which had been renamed New York by the English in 1665.
+His name was applied to the fort and administrative centre for the city on two separate occasions reflecting his different sovereign status—first as Fort Willem Hendrick in 1673, and then as Fort William in 1691 when the English evicted colonists who had seized the fort and city.
 Nassau, the capital of The Bahamas, is named after Fort Nassau, which was renamed in 1695 in his honour.
 The Dutch East India Company built a military fort in Cape Town, South Africa, in the 17th century, naming it the Castle of Good Hope.
 The five bastions were named after William III's titles: Orange, Nassau, Catzenellenbogen, Buuren and Leerdam.